Setup Wizard¶

 async load(tenantId: string): Promise<StepData> {

-const year = await this.academicYearsService.requireActiveYear(tenantId);
+const year = await this.years.requireActiveYear(tenantId);

 }

-const year = await this.academicYearsService.requireActiveYear(tenantId);
+const year = await this.years.requireActiveYear(tenantId);

-await this.departmentsService.bulkSync(tenantId, year.id, data as DepartmentsStepDataDto);
+return this.service.bulkSync(tenantId, year.id, data as TDto);

 }